majaalin/plain-news/README.md

 - Output (echo, print etc.)

 ## Installation
-- Clone down the project to you computer:
+1. Clone down the project to you computer:

     ```
     $ git clone https://github.com/majaalin/plain-news.git
      ```
-- Start your server
+2. Start your server
-- Open the index.php file in your browser
+3. Open the index.php file in your browser

 ## Testers
 - One
 - Two

+## License
+The MIT License